ChristineGuo213/Challenge2/Starter_Code/Starter_Code/qualifier/README.md

 In this section, list all the people who contribute to this project; since you may want to be reached by recruiters or potential collaborators, include your contact e-mail, and optionally your LinkedIn or Twitter profile.

-Brought to you by Triology and Christine Guo
+Brought to you by Triology and Christine Guo (www.linkedin.com/in/christine-guo)

 ---

 ## License

-When you share a project on a repository, especially a public one, it's important to choose the right license to specify others what they can and can not do with your source code and files.
-Use this section to include the licence you want to use.
+NoNe